-First Baptist Church is a place of Light, Life and Love working to bring the Kingdom of Heaven to Richmond, Virginia (KOH2RVA) and beyond.
+First Baptist Church is working to bring the Kingdom of Heaven to Richmond, Virginia (KOH2RVA) and beyond.

 We are a unique congregation where people from diverse cultural, ethnic, economic and religious backgrounds join together to put God’s love in action.
 Some have a lifetime of faith experiences.
 Others have become followers of Christ later in life.
 All find a home in our church with opportunities for spiritual growth, fellowship, and service.

 Our people celebrate and draw strength from our diversity, which finds its unity in the Lord Jesus Christ.
 We embrace an international perspective with more than ten different languages spoken among our members.
 Men and women serve as deacons and as ordained staff in leading services and preaching sermons.

 We have a large active preschool and children’s ministry and our students are drawn from over 40 schools across the Richmond area.
 Our ministries include: divorce recovery, a deaf congregation, outreach to the homeless and disadvantaged, and mission trip opportunities both internationally and closer to home.
 Many members of our congregation have answered God’s call to serve as missionaries in the U.S. and internationally.
 Our church is committed to the support of missions through going, giving and praying.

 - KOH2VA Stories: see how we're putting God's love into action.

 We believe Jesus Christ is our Savior and Lord.
 He teaches us how to live an abundant life, full of joy in service and in fellowship with God.
 We strive to put the risen Christ at the center of everything we do.